Scientific deep-dive

 'Microdosing' semaglutide and tirzepatide — using doses below the FDA-approved titration schedule — has become common in off-label practice.
 We walk through what the trial data shows about sub-therapeutic doses, why patients try it, what it can and cannot achieve, and the specific safety considerations and regulatory caveats around the practice.

-“Microdosing semaglutide” has become a common patient search term (~1,200/mo for the semaglutide query specifically, plus related terms).
-The term itself is not formally defined in the clinical literature — it generally refers to using semaglutide or tirzepatide at a dose below the FDA-approved maintenance (2.4 mg for Wegovy, 15 mg for Zepbound) with the goal of getting some of the appetite-suppression and weight-loss effect at a lower-cost, lower-side-effect profile.
-This article answers what the published trial data actually shows about sub-therapeutic doses, explains the off-label framework, and documents why the honest answer to “does microdosing work?” is “less than the full dose, and less than most patients expect.”
+“Microdosing semaglutide” and “how to microdose semaglutide” are among the most common GLP-1 patient searches, but the term is not defined anywhere in the clinical literature.
+It generally means using semaglutide at a dose below the FDA-approved maintenance (2.4 mg weekly for Wegovy) to get some of the appetite-suppression effect at a lower cost and with fewer side effects.
+This article answers what the published trial data actually shows about sub-therapeutic doses, what people mean by “how to” microdose (and why there is no validated protocol), how a microdose compares with a regular dose, and why the honest answer to “does it work?” is “less than a full dose, and less than most patients expect.”
 This is an educational explainer, not a dosing recommendation.
-Any off-label dosing decision belongs with your prescriber.
+The standard 0.25 mg titration start is the evidence-based low-dose approach; any dose decision belongs with your prescriber.

 What the trial data shows about low-dose semaglutide

-The STEP-1 trial [1, 3] is the closest thing the published literature has to data on chronic sub-therapeutic semaglutide dosing.
+The STEP-1 trial[1] is the closest the published literature comes to data on sub-therapeutic semaglutide dosing.
 STEP-1 used the standard titration ramp (0.25 mg → 0.5 mg → 1.0 mg → 1.7 mg → 2.4 mg) with 4 weeks at each step.
-The 0.25 mg starting dose is effectively a microdose — and STEP-1 reports mean weight loss at the end of the 4-week 0.25 mg period: approximately 1-1.5% of body weight [1].
-Not transformative but not zero.
+The 0.25 mg starting dose is effectively a microdose — and the mean weight loss at the end of that 4-week step is roughly 1–1.5% of body weight.
+Not transformative, but not zero.
+Earlier, the phase-2 dose-ranging trial (O’Neil 2018[2]) tested daily semaglutide from 0.05 mg up to 0.4 mg and found a clean, monotonic dose-response: the lowest doses produced the smallest weight loss, and effect climbed steadily with dose.
+That is the single best published evidence on what genuinely low doses do — and it points the same direction.

-By the end of the 4-week 0.5 mg period (week 8 of the trial), the mean weight loss was approximately 3%.
-By the end of the 1.0 mg period (week 12), approximately 6%.
-By the time patients reached the full 2.4 mg maintenance dose and stayed there for 48+ weeks, the final endpoint was −14.9% [1].
-So the dose-response curve is steep and goes approximately like this:
+By the end of the 4-week 0.5 mg step (week 8), mean weight loss in STEP-1 was about 3%; by the end of the 1.0 mg step (week 12), about 6%; and after 68 weeks at the full 2.4 mg maintenance dose, the final endpoint was −14.9%[1].
+So the dose-response curve is steep and looks roughly like this:

 Magnitude comparison